ResetXPDR/MSFS_AutoFPS/README.md

   - Logs in %appdata%\MSFS_AutoFPS\log
   - Config: %appdata%\MSFS_AutoFPS\MSFS_AutoFPS.config (common), MSFS2020_AutoFPS.config and MSFS2024_AutoFPS.config
 - If after installing and running the app your simconnect always stays red, your TLOD and OLOD values show as zero or you see "Critical Exception occurred: MSFS_AutoFPS - Unable to load DLL 'GpuzShMem.x64.dll' or one of its dependencies" in the log file:
-  - Try reinstalling the app with the Repair option selected.
+  - Try reinstalling the app with the Repair option selected, then reboot.
 If any of the redistributables fail to install during this process, try downloading and installing/repairing (as applicable):
     - A Microsoft official version of “Microsoft Visual C++ 2015 - 2022 Redistributable”, which may be missing from your Windows installation.
 Try installing [this](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [this](https://aka.ms/vs/17/release/vc_redist.x64.exe).
     - The NET desktop runtime from [here](https://builds.dotnet.microsoft.com/dotnet/WindowsDesktop/8.0.15/windowsdesktop-runtime-8.0.15-win-x64.exe) if still available.
 Alternatively, go to the Micrsoft .NET 8.0 download page [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download and install the latest .NET Desktop Runtime X64 version.
   - If still not resolved and the error code in your AutoFPS log file is Exception 31, you most likely have a corrupt MSFS WASM installation.
     - First, try deleting the MSFS WASM folder, located under the Microsoft Flight Simulator directory in either %appdata% or %localappdata% for Steam and MS Store install directories respectively, which will rebuild when you next run MSFS.
+Rebooting is also recommended.
     - If that doesn't fix it, a full clean reinstall of MSFS will be required, which can be done in less than 15 minutes for MSFS 2024 but may take many hours for MSFS 2020.
       - If reinstalling MSFS 2024, you need to do a **CLEAN** install, not just an uninstall/reinstall as doing the latter does not remove the likely-offending MSFS appdata folder and hence will not resolve the issue.
         - **Backup or relocate your Community folder before proceeding, and restore it after reinstallation is complete.**